jackson951/React-Developer-Utils/notes/ecosystem/testing-library.md

 ```

 ✅ **What happened?**

-- `render()` mounts your component in a virtual DOM.
+- `render()` mounts your component in a virtual DOM
-- `screen` queries elements the way users see them.
+- `screen` queries elements the way users see them
-- `userEvent` simulates real interactions (click, type, tab, etc).
+- `userEvent` simulates real interactions (click, type, tab, etc)

 ---